podops/podops.legacy/README.md

 $ po login <your_email_address>
 ```

 Podops will send you an email with a confirmation code.
-Use this confirmation code and exchange it for your API access key.
-The access code is `valid for 15min` and can only be used once.
+Use the confirmation code to exchange it for your API access key.
+The code is `valid for 15min` and can only be used once.
 In case you missed this time-window, start over with the login command.

 ```shell
 $ po auth <access_code>